-Violence in close relationships is more common than you’d think.
-Are you female, male, an adolescent or a child and restricted in your life or are you in other ways feeling used or humiliated by kindred?
-It could be your partner, your parent, your child, a relative etc. There’s help for you!
+Violence in close relationships is more common than you think.
+Are you female, male, an adolescent or a child and restricted in your life or are you in other ways feeling used or humiliated by someone close to you?
+It could be a partner, parent, child, relative etc. There’s help for you!

 A relationship must be based on mutual respect.
 No one should have to tolerate abuse, physical or psychological.
-Children who witness violence in the family are mistreated and suffer.
+Children who witness violence in their families are mistreated and suffer.

-Research shows that mainly women are the victims of physical violence, and that most women do not report to the police with the intention to punish their men.
-They report it so that the man will stop hitting, so that he understands that he has done wrong, but also for him to get help.
+Research shows that mainly women are the victims of physical violence.
+It’s important to report to the police so that the man will stop hitting, understands that he has done wrong, but also for him to get help.

 Both the one who is the victim of violence, and the one who perpetrates violence have the right and the possibility to receive help, irrespective of gender, background, ethnicity, age, sexual orientation, addiction problems or disability.
 It is never too late to break negative patterns.

 What is violence in a close relationship?

 Violence in close relationships includes every kind of relationship between relatives, like heterosexual couples, homosexual couples, sibling relations, parent- and child relations and other family relations.

 Violence is every action that results in physical, sexual or mental injury or suffering, restraint or threats of such deeds.